 What is Estate Planning?

 So, what is estate planning?
 Estate planning is the development of a thorough strategy for the distribution of your estate and assets upon your death.
 A solid plan can help provide financial stability for your heirs.
 In California, a variety of state agencies will be involved in disbursing your assets if you do not have an estate plan.
-At The Law Offices of Justin M. Gilbert, we are a law firm that specializes in developing estate plans that produce the best results for you and your family by our probate litigation & estate planning attorneys.
+At The Law Offices of Justin M. Gilbert, we can develop estate plans that produce the best results for you and your family with the help of our probate litigation & estate planning attorneys.

 Estate planning is not “death planning.”
 Estate planning is “life planning.”
 The process is essential and rewarding.